openedx/edx-platform/lms/djangoapps/certificates/docs/decisions/001-allowlist-cert-requirements.rst

 Users can earn a course certificate in a particular course run (the certificate is stored in the *GeneratedCertificate* model).
 If a user has not earned a certificate but the course staff would like them to have a certificate anyway, the user can be added to the certificate allowlist for the course run.

-The allowlist is currently stored in the *CertificateWhitelist* model, and was previously referred to as the certificate whitelist.
+The allowlist is stored in the *CertificateAllowlist* model.
+It was previously referred to as the certificate whitelist, and was previously stored in the *CertificateWhitelist* model.

 Requirements
 ------------